TelemarkAlpint/slingsby/README.md

     $ /srv/ntnuita.no/venv/bin/python -c "import slingsby"

-If you're truly dumbfounded and have no idea what's going on and just need to fix something quick, send Tarjei a mail (or call if it's urgent) at tarjei (at) roms.no, 90765431.
+If you're truly dumbfounded and have no idea what's going on and just need to fix something quick, send Tarjei a mail at hello (at) thusoy.com.
 He built most of the mess and can probably help.
 And yes he's old and probably graduated, but he's (hopefully) still alive, and will happily give you a hand.